MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-deployment.md

 1. Revalidate the reselected nodes.

 1. Confirm the information on the subsequent pages.
 You should see the following changes:
-    - On the **Network** page, you should no longer see the `"The selected physical network adapter is no binded to the management virtual Switch"` error that might have been seen previously.
+    - On the **Networking** page, you should no longer see the `The selected physical network adapter is not binded to the management virtual Switch` error that might have been seen previously.
-    - On the **Validation** page at the end, if you are past the original issue, the `"deploymentdata.physicalnodes[0].ipv4address is not a valid IPv4 address"` error won't be displayed.
+    - On the **Validation** page at the end, if you are past the original issue, the `deploymentdata.physicalnodes[0].ipv4address is not a valid IPv4 address` error won't be displayed.

 1. If no other validation issues occur, start the deployment.